How to Avoid Microplastics in Tea Bags: Safe Tea Tips

 For the cleanest cup, loose-leaf tea is hard to beat.
 With no bag at all, you skip the materials issue entirely — and as a bonus, loose tea often tastes fresher and richer.
 It also cuts down on unnecessary packaging waste, especially if you buy in bulk or from companies using sustainable materials.

-Tips for Building a Plastic-Free Tea Routine
+Building a Plastic-Free Tea Routine

 Choosing better tea bags is a great first step, but if you want to go all-in on a cleaner, plastic-free tea experience, a few small habit shifts can make a big difference.